 The delivery of the Materials to the Site shall be made by the Contractor in accordance with Project Time Schedule and in compliance with the terms and conditions of the Contract.
 The procedures and documents related to the deliveries to the Site (customs, insurance, transport, tax, etc.) shall be provided, arranged and recorded by the Contractor.

-The Contractor shall deliver the Equipment to the Site in three (3) partial deliveries, as stipulated in Clause 2.2 above, in each case within the deadlines stipulated in the Project Time Schedule.
+The Contractor shall deliver the First Part of the Equipment and the Second Part of the Equipment to the Site in the total aggregated maximum number of seven (7) partial deliveries, and the Third Part of the Equipment in the total maximum number of five (5) partial deliveries; however, the Contractor shall always (in each case) deliver the full First Part of the Equipment, the Second Part of the Equipment and the Third Part of the Equipment within the respective deadline stipulated in the Project Time Schedule at the latest.

 TRANSPORTATION